Children's Hospital is part of the UPMC family.

 An MRI showed signs of what was then diagnosed as Ewing’s sarcoma, a cancer that starts in the bones.
 “By that time, it had metastasized to my lungs,” Cassidy says matter-of-factly.
 “It was scary, but to finally know what the problem was gave me a little bit of hope.”

-In light of her age, Cassidy was referred to pediatric oncologist A. Kim Ritchey, MD, at Children’s Hospital of Pittsburgh of UPMC.
+In light of her age, Cassidy was referred to pediatric oncologist A. Kim Ritchey, MD, at UPMC Children’s Hospital of Pittsburgh.

 At the point of her diagnosis, Cassidy’s good health proved to be her greatest advantage.